netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 ## Tesla Vehicle

-If you have Tesla vehicles, you can configure access so Netzero can track charging status.
+If you have a Tesla vehicle, you can configure access so Netzero can track its charging status.
 Note: Netzero will only access charging information; it will not access location or any other vehicle data that's not related to charging.
+It does not have access to unlock or start your vehicle, or camera access.

+Charging status is tracked using [Tesla Fleet Telemetry](https://developer.tesla.com/docs/fleet-api/fleet-telemetry), a secure way for Tesla vehicles to report specific data to third-party services such as Netzero.
+The initial setup requires a few more steps:

-If necessary, add permissions so Netzero can access the data.
+1. If necessary, add permissions so Netzero can access vehicle data.
 Navigate to the `Settings / Vehicle Charging` screen and follow the app instructions to enable the **Vehicle Information** and **Vehicle Charging Management** permissions.
+Once permissions are added, return to the app and refresh the state.

+2. Set up a [Virtual Key](https://www.tesla.com/_ak/api.netzeroapp.io) for Netzero, for a secure connection to your vehicle.
+The key can be revoked if required.
+Netzero does not have permission to unlock or start your vehicle.

-Once the permissions are added and refreshed in the app, vehicle status will appear in the settings.
+3. Once the key is set up, Fleet Telemetry will be automatically configured and the vehicle will start reporting its charging status.

 ### Notes